 20. Who sets these rates?

-Millage rates are set by the Board of Education, the Board of Commissioners, and the State of Georgia.
+Respective millage rates are set by the Forsyth County Board of Education and Board of Commissioners.

-21. Do I get an exemption from some assessed value and a reduction in taxes because I own a home and live in it?
+21. May I get a reduction in my assessed value (and a subsequent reduction in taxes) if I own a home and live in it?

-Yes.
-This is known as a homestead exemption.
+Yes, this is known as a homestead exemption.
 Applications for homestead exemptions in Forsyth County are accepted year-round, however applications must be filed by April 1 in order to obtain the exemption for the current year.
 Applications filed after April 1 will result in the exemption being applied the next year.
-In addition, you must have been the owner of the property on January 1 of the year you are making application.
+In order to qualify you must have owned and resided on the property as of January 1 of the year the exemption is first applied-for.
 If you purchased your property after January 1, you would not be eligible to receive the exemption until the next year.